 In most cases the item is confiscated by the staff conducting the inspection and brought to a central location for your quad.
-If you are not home when this happens a form is normally left behind detailing what was confiscated.
-In order to retrieve your items you will most likely need to set up a meeting with your Area Coordinator.
-Once you retrieve your items you are expected to bring them back to your permanent off campus residence.
+Students will receive notification via their Wheaton email that a violation was found in their room.
+In order to retrieve your items, you will need to set up a meeting with your Residential Life Coordinator.
+Once you retrieve your items, you are expected to bring them back to your permanent off-campus residence.

-In the event alcohol (in a room of a student that is under 21) is found during an inspection it is dumped out by staff.
-In the event of weapons, drugs or paraphernalia are found those items are confiscated by the Office of Campus Safety.
+In the event alcohol (in a room of a student that is under 21) is found during an inspection, it is poured out by staff.
+In the event that weapons, drugs, or paraphernalia are found, those items are confiscated by the Office of Campus Safety.

 One of the items that I cannot have is important to a religious practice that I have, how do I balance my beliefs with the institution’s policies?

-Will I go through student conduct for failing a health and safety inspection?
+Will I go through that student conduct process for failing a health and safety inspection?

-All health and safety violations are a part of your student conduct record.
-Many low level violations will result in a warning unless there are repeated violations.
+All health and safety violations go through the student conduct process.
+Many low-level violations will result in a warning unless there are repeated violations.
 More serious infractions will result in a conduct meeting and potentially additional sanctions.

 Are there things that I can fail a health and safety inspection for that are not items?

-Outside of prohibited items the most common (and concerning) issue that is found during health and safety inspections are covered up smoke detectors.
+Outside of prohibited items, the most common issue that is found during health and safety inspections are covered up smoke detectors.
 This puts our whole community at risk and can carry very significant repercussions that we prefer to save students from.
 Students are expected to never cover their smoke detectors for any reason at any time.

 Students are also prohibited from hanging anything from any sprinkler pipes they may have in their room.